7cc5c4f330d47060/botv12/README.md

 It supports all Minecraft versions from 1.9 to 1.20.4 that are supported by node-minecraft-protocol.

 If you are not sure if this code is safe to run, you can read through every line of code.
-You can also see the commit history by clicking on the (n) commits button, to make sure nobody added any exploits to the code.
+You can also see the commit history by clicking on the (n) commits button, to make sure nobody has added any exploits or introduced vulnerabilities to the code.

-If you find any exploits, security issues, etc in the code, please send me an issue or pull request and I will try to respond to it whenever I see it.
+If you find any exploits, security issues, etc in the code, please send me an issue or pull request and I will try to respond to it as soon as possible.

 ## How to install?